metapolator/metapolator/Visaul-Design.md

 * Only Font specimen is 100% black

 ### Sizes as Structure
-* Text is small and almost always the same size (around 17px)
+* Text is small and almost always the same size
 * Font specimen is big